mbridak/FieldDayLogger/README.md

 ## What to do first

 When run for the first time, you will need to set your callsign, class, section, band, mode and power used for the contacts.
 This can be found at the bottom of the screen.
+There is a gear icon where you can change some settings described below.

 ![Alt text](https://github.com/mbridak/FieldDayLogger/raw/main/pics/yourstuff.png)